GeorgeHulpoi/RAGEAngular/README.md

 And now the **console.log(response)** will print
 > My response is: NO!

+### !!
+If you don't send an object through sendFuncResponseToRange, don't put as first character the '{'
+### !!
+In the function I check if the first character is '{', and if it is, the all string will be converted in an object

 ## Listening the custom events in Angular
 ### !!
 This it will be rewriten !!